 Improper Physical Access Control

-The product is to be designed with access restricted to certain information, but it does not sufficiently protect against an unauthorized actor's ability to access these areas.
+The product is designed with access restricted to certain information, but it does not sufficiently protect against an unauthorized actor with physical access to these areas.

 Description